Internet of things

 Then, we have IoT access technologies.
 The three major network access technologies for IoT Connectivity are Standard Wireless Access – WiFi, 2G, 3G, and standard LTE.
 We also have Private Long Range – LoRA-based platforms, Zigbee and SigFox.
 Mobile IoT Technologies – LTE-M, NB-IoT, and EC-GSM-IoT

-The origins of the Internet that started in the 1960s look entirely different from the map of what we have today.
+The origins of the Internet, which started in the 1960s, look entirely different from our current map.
 It is now no longer a luxury but more of a necessity.
 It started with areas such as basic messaging, which grew to hold the elasticity and dynamic nature of the cloud, to a significant technological shift into the world of the Internet of Things (IoT): Internet of Things theory.
-It’s not about buying and selling computers and connecting them anymore; it’s all about data, analytics, and new solutions, such as event stream processing.

 Internet of Things Access Technologies: A New World